devzendo/digimorse/README.md

 Daniel Estévez's LDPC Toolbox crate at https://github.com/daniestevez/ldpc-toolbox Used in initial experiments encoding and decoding in the digimorse channel codec.

+Kārlis Goba YL3JG's ft8_lib at https://github.com/kgoba/ft8_lib.
+In particular, the Gaussian Frequency Shift Keying code at https://github.com/kgoba/ft8_lib/blob/master/gen_ft8.c which is adapted to the slightly wider bandwidth modulation used by digimorse in the transmitter.

 # Bibliography
 TBC